ansonl/ansonl.github.io/_posts/2021-11-23-ford-escape-rear-differential-fluid-flush-fill.md

 - Fill the rear differential through the fill hole with 1.40L (2.96 pints) 80W-90 gear oil.
 Stop filling when oil drains out from the fill hole.
 - Replace the fill plug and tighten fill plug with a torque wrench to 20 lb-ft.
 - Drop off the drained oil for recycling at the autoshop or county waste facility.

+After driving 1000 miles, my fuel economy increased about 10% from 26-28 mpg.
+Minimizing resistance in this component of the powertrain may have helped.